 FAA issues "safety call to action" after several near-disasters

-The Federal Aviation Administration's (FAA) acting chief has issued a "safety call to action" after several narrowly-averted catastrophes in the past few months have raised serious concerns throughout the aviation community.
+The acting chief of the Federal Aviation Administration (FAA) has issued a "safety call to action" after several narrowly-averted catastrophes in the past few months have raised serious concerns throughout the aviation community.

 Why it matters: It's a public acknowledgement that the agency is acutely aware of those incidents, and is taking steps to investigate and learn from them.